MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Update-MpSignature.md

 ```

 This command updates the antimalware definitions.
 By default, the cmdlet uses the sources configured through [SignatureFallbackOrder](Set-MpPreference.md#-signaturefallbackorder).
-If no signature fallback order is configured, then the cmdlet uses the default update source.
+If no signature fallback order is configured, the cmdlet uses the default update source.

 ### Example 2: Update signatures from a specific source
 ```